spotadev/utu-endorse-nextid-old/README.md

 This is an open source project and is visible to the public.

-Note that Symbiont is a provate prokect thatwill make use of the utu-endorse-nextid app but the dApp will be a generic one that other projects can easily consume.
+Note that Symbiont is a private project that will make use of the utu-endorse-nextid app but the dApp will be a generic one that other projects can easily consume.